nmaniar9/neilmaniar.github.io/README.md

 ## About me
 I am a detail-oriented business analyst skilled in extracting, cleaning, analyzing, and visualizing complex data using tools like Python, SQL, and Excel with a commitment to data accuracy and quality.
 I have a strong background in mathematics and statistics.
 I thrive in fast-paced environments and bring innovative solutions through continuous learning.
 I possess a strong business acumen and focus on driving growth, optimizing processes, and making data-driven decisions.
-If you seek a results-oriented and collaborative data analyst.

 ## Experience